Team-BHP > Shifting gears

 So hypothetically, if stock market is shut on 27th Sept 2024 and re-opens on 1st Oct 2024, your portfolio might see equity fund like losses, if markets re-open with a gapdown move.
 An equity fund might recover losses, but arbitrage fund will make such losses permanent.
 The fund manager will typically exit stock positions in such situations, because holding just equities and hoping the price will recover is beyond the scope of these funds

-SmartCat is offline (10) Thanks
+SmartCat is online now (10) Thanks

 Old 16th August 2024, 10:11 #206